-The Planning within the EYFS follows our Long-Term Plans, Medium Term Plans, Weekly Plans and Daily Plans.
+The Planning within the EYFS follows our Long-Term Plans and Medium Term Plans, Weekly Plans and Daily Plans.
 The Long-Term plans contain an overview of the learning and development objectives for the year, with suggested themes to follow.
-The reception age range guide from the new Development Matters are then used to underpin themes and activities in our Medium-Term Plans.
-The MTPs are based around changing themes, which are used as a suggestion for activities and lines of development.
+The new Development Matters framework is then used to underpin The reception age range guide from the new Development Matters are then used to underpin themes and activities in our Medium-Term Plans.
+The MTPs are based around changing topics themes, which are used as a suggestion for activities and lines of development.
 The MTPs are used by the EYFS teachers as a guide for the weekly planning.
 Weekly plans contain whole class/group carpet sessions, adult-led activities in all areas and appropriate learning objectives.
 However, the teacher may alter these MTP's in response to the needs, achievements and interests of the children.